dmitryplaunov/unique-words-on-slack/README.md

 1. Open the Command Prompt and run `pip install pandas`

-2. Run the Python script inside the [Jupyter Notebook file](part-2-slack-analysing.ipynb)
+2. Run the Python script inside the [Jupyter Notebook file](part-2-slack-analysing.ipynb) or run `python part-2-slack-analysing.py` in the Command Prompt in the repository's root directory

 3. When the script finishes running, a CSV file with the words and calculations will be exported to the same folder